 As you can see, being a paralegal is not mutually exclusive from working with technology.
 If becoming a paralegal sounds like a career you’d like to pursue, read onward.

-Take the First Step to Becoming a California Paralegal
+Take the First Step to Becoming a Paralegal

-MTI College offers a convenient online program for students to become certified paralegals in California.
+Campus, formerly known as MTI College, offers a convenient online program for students to become certified paralegals.

 The A.A.
 Online Paralegal Studies program at Campus is open for enrollment now.
 This fully online program will let you fast track your education to becoming a paralegal.
 For more details, or to talk directly to our friendly Admissions department, call (916) 339-1500 or fill our contact form today.
 A representative from Campus will be in contact with you shortly afterwards.